Skip to main content

 Kawlata

-Fish soup with cauliflower, tomatoes, and garlic.
-Lighter than aljotta, emphasizing fresh Mediterranean vegetables with seafood.
+A fish soup with cauliflower, tomatoes, and garlic.
+Lighter than aljotta, it puts the fresh vegetables alongside the seafood.

 Allergens: